timescale/docs/timescaledb/how-to-guides/replication-and-ha/configure-replication.md

 # Configure Replication
-This section outlines how to set up streaming replication on one or more database replicas, covering both synchronous and asynchronous options.
+This section outlines how to set up asynchronous streaming replication on one or more database replicas.

 Before you begin, make sure you have at least two separate instances of TimescaleDB running.
 If you installed TimescaleDB using a Docker container, use a [PostgreSQL entry point script][docker-postgres-scripts] to run the configuration.
 For sample Docker configuration and run scripts, see the [streaming replication Docker repository][timescale-streamrep-docker].